martinjohndyer/FAIR_Code_design/episodes/Writing_clean_code.md

 ```

-* Blank lines: Use two blank lines before a top-level function or class definition and use a single blank line between method definitions inside a class.
+* **Blank lines**: Use two blank lines before a top-level function or class definition and use a single blank line between method definitions inside a class.

 ``` python